FAQ #1 & #2: Why is it so hard to reach you? Why can’t I just stop by and see the dog or cat I want?

 All persons involved with Shamrock are volunteers…meaning they volunteer their time to do paperwork, monitor our phone lines, foster animals in their homes, fill in when we need help for our fundraisers, determine what we can do medically to help an animal, and numerous other tasks.
 Many of them have full-time jobs as well as volunteering for Shamrock.

-That being said, we do our best to make contact within 24-48 hours when someone leaves a message at our office number or sends us an email with a request or a question.
+That being said, we do our best to make contact within three to four days when someone leaves a message at our office number or sends us an email with a request or a question.
 Emergency cases have first priority.

 The short version is: